return42/linuxdoc/docs/linuxdoc-howto/kernel-doc-directive.rst

     ``:no-header:`` (:ref:`opt_no-header`)
         Do not output DOC: section's title.
 Useful, if the surrounding context already has a heading, and the DOC: section title is only used as an identifier.
-Take in mind, that this option will not suppress any native reST heading markup in the comment (:ref:`reST-section-structure`).
+Take in mind, that this option will not suppress any native reST heading markup in the comment.

 ``:export: [<src-fname-pattern> [, ...]]`` (:ref:`exported_symbols`)
     Include documentation for all function, struct or whatever definition in